XhoanaKasaj/diary/README.md

 2nd week
 Day 2, 12.07.2022:
--Faced problems in creating the second page and the third in frontend part, where the new data (questions) will be shown. still trying to fix them!
+-Today i designed the front end part and i also faced problems in creating the second page and the third page in frontend part, where the new data (questions) will be shown. still trying to fix them!